Main Image Credit: Mario Purisic

 This project has been developed collaboratively by practitioners within the Intercultural Roots community and is based on principles of integrity, equality and respect for mutual benefit.
 It was piloted at the end of 2020 with several practitioners and their experience, and that of new practitioners, will continue to inform the best ways of working together collaboratively.

-A legal agreement between Intercultural Roots and freelance practitioners or legally constituted groups, provides the terms and assurances for both parties related to activities and expectations, quality, health & safety, safeguarding, copyright and finances.
+A Legal Agreement between Intercultural Roots and freelance practitioners or legally constituted groups, provides the terms and assurances for both parties related to activities and expectations, quality, health & safety, safeguarding, copyright, finances as well as our organisational Policies & Procedures.

 After a successful initial discussion with qualified and experienced practitioners about proposals, you will be invited to submit a Practitioner Proposal Form.
 This editable Google Form invites detailed information about you as the practitioner and your proposals.
 Support will be provided to refine and complete this, and submission will include the legal agreement between partners.
 This information will then be used to build the infrastructure needed to list, promote and sell tickets and videos to the public.
 It takes a minimum of 4 - 6 weeks from when the Practitioner Proposal Form is agreed for an event to take place.
 This is because of the length of time needed to add events and videos to our website and for subsequent PR, promo, sales and communications.